Sexual Assault Prevention & Postvention

 needs after an assault:

 After 72 hours, still encourage the survivor to seek medical attention.
 It is important to make sure no internal damage was done.
-Also important is follow-up testing for STDs and HIV.
+Also important is follow-up testing for STDs such as HIV.

 On-campus free, individual counseling is available, whether the assault occurred recently or years ago.
 You might offer to help the survivor by accompanying her or him to the Counseling Center for the first visit.
 For more information call ext.
 4292.

-Waypoint in Cedar Rapids provides free advocacy and counseling support to survivors of sexual assault (363-2093).
+Riverview Center in Cedar Rapids provides free advocacy and support to survivors of sexual assault (540-0080).